Doug Stone: Personal life

 Stone married his second wife, Carie Cohen, in 1982.
-The couple separated in July 1994, and Cohen filed for divorce two months later, accusing Stone of excessive drinking and infidelity.
+The couple separated in July 1994, and Cohen filed for divorce two months later, accusing Stone of alcohol abuse and infidelity.
 He married Beth Snyder in December 1996 after being engaged to her for a year.
 As of 2005, he had one daughter with Beth, and four children from his previous marriages.
 Stone split from Snyder in late 2006 and returned to his Georgia home.

-On March 29, 2015, Stone married fiddler Jade Jack in Greenville Texas.
-Doug and Jade have a daughter, born April 14, 2016.
+On March 29, 2015, Stone married fiddler Jade Jack in Greenville, Texas, and both have a daughter together, born April 14, 2016.

 Musical styles

-Stone is known primarily for his neotraditionalist country sound, his baritone singing voice, and emphasis on ballads.
+Stone is known primarily for his neotraditionalist country sound, his tenor singing voice, and emphasis on ballads.
 In Country Music: A Biographical Dictionary, Richard Carlin describes him as "a solid country crooner whose style is reminiscent of Merle Haggard."
 Steve Huey of Allmusic wrote that Stone "made his name as a lonesome baritone balladeer, though he's also adept at hard uptempo country."
 Zell Miller, author of They Heard Georgia Singing, wrote that Stone has "established himself as a mellow country crooner who is known as 'Mr. Sensitive'" and "the Dean Martin of country music because of his unique flair for communicating the fragility of a broken heart with his delicate baritone voice and laid-back style."
 Kurt Wolff of Country Music: The Rough Guide described Stone's musical style less favorably.
 He wrote that Stone seemed "schizophrenic.
 Half his reputation was established with self-deprecating downers like 'I'd Be Better Off (In a Pine Box)', but then he'd just as easily turn around with a schmaltzy love song like 'Too Busy Being in Love'."
 He compared "I'd Be Better Off" and "Warning Labels" favorably to Haggard as well, and thought that the change of producers on More Love gave him a "much beefier sound".
+Writing for New Country magazine, Jim Ridley thought that outside "I'd Be Better Off", Stone "has floundered in search of a worthy follow-up...recording albums of syrupy dreck in an attempt to carve a niche as a balladeer."
+Ridley also thought that Faith in Me, Faith in You strengthened Stone's musical image by including more up-tempo tracks than its predecessors.